plabayo/learn-rust-101/README.md

 - Another front-end framework: [GitHub - chinedufn/percy: Build frontend browser apps with Rust + WebAssembly](https://github.com/chinedufn/percy).
 Supports server side rendering.
 - Yet another front-end framework: [GitHub - sycamore-rs/sycamore](https://github.com/sycamore-rs/sycamore): A library for creating reactive web apps in Rust and WebAssembly
 - Exciting new and very fast front-end framework: [GitHub - leptos-rs/leptos: Build fast web applications with Rust](https://github.com/leptos-rs/leptos).
+- Another front-end framework (or perhaps rather a GUI framework) that you might want to know about is Dioxus (<https://dioxuslabs.com/>) which is made not only for web-apps, but also with CLI, mobile and Desktop in mind.
 - Also a pretty nice front-end framework: [GitHub - framesurge/perseus: A state-driven web development framework for Rust with full support for server-side rendering and static generation](https://github.com/framesurge/perseus).

 Run WASM Backend Services in the cloud: